GridHouse34/gitchecker/README.md

 [![Status: Public](https://img.shields.io/badge/Status-Ready_for_Deployment-green)](https://github.com/GridHouse34/gitchecker)

-**GitChecker** is a Python bot that monitors your GitHub profile for changes (new repositories or updates) and sends notifications to a Discord channel.
-It’s simple, self-hostable, and easy to configure.
+**GitChecker** is a Python bot that monitors your GitHub profile for changes (new repositories or updates) and sends notifications to a Discord server and specified channel.
+It’s simple, self-hostable, and "easy" to configure.

 ---